Home improvement loans

 Before deciding on the best home improvement loan for you, consider:

-• The interest rate: the lower the interest rate, the better.
-With a fixed rate your payments will stay the same until the loan is paid off.
+- The interest rate: the best loans for home improvements are those with the lowest interest rates.
+With a fixed interest rate, your payments will stay the same until the loan is paid off.
 With a variable rate, your monthly payments could go up or down.

-• Your monthly payments: homeowner loans typically offer longer repayment terms than unsecured personal loans, which can mean lower monthly repayments.
+- Your monthly payments: homeowner loans can come with longer repayment terms, which can mean lower monthly repayments.
 But because you’re paying back the loan over a longer period, you may pay more in interest overall.

-• Your credit rating: if you’re a homeowner with a less-than-perfect credit history, you’re more likely to be approved for a secured loan as your house can be used as security.
+- Your credit rating: if you’re a homeowner with a less-than-perfect credit history, you might find it easier to be approved for a secured loan as your house can be used as security.

 How can I find a home improvement loan?

 The good news is that it’s easy to compare home improvement loans with us.
-Just answer a few questions and we’ll show you which loans you’ll be eligible for without impacting your credit score.
+Just answer a few questions and we’ll show you which loans you’re likely to be approved for, without impacting your credit score.

 We let you look at the options for both unsecured personal loans and secured homeowner loans.
 You can search based on: